-The V&A is one of my favourite museums in London (I know you’re thinking ‘thanks Emma for over sharing, how kind of you’) and I can spend a whole day wandering the halls.
+The V&A Museum is one of my favourite museums in London (I know you’re thinking ‘thanks Emmoversharingharing, how kind of you’) and I can spend a whole day wandering the halls.
 When you come to London, or find yourself with a spare afternoon, I implore you to visit either the Victoria & Albert museum (it’s full of quirky design objects, art and fascinating objects) and the British Museum (but that’s a post for another time).

 The V&A Museum, Ceramic Galleries

 When Emma, our lovely host, graciously asked me if I’d like to write a guest post for her blog, I immediately jumped onto the opportunity, which also marks my blogging debut.
 The premise seemed easy: write about one of your favourite London places.
 Usually such questions make me go up the wall (Edit: You know I love a challenge, Yannick!), but for some obscure reason this time I decided fairly quickly to pick the Victoria and Albert Museum’s gargantuan Ceramic Galleries.

 Situated on the sixth floor of the museum, the Ceramic Galleries span a whole wing of the V&A – prime real estate in the museum world – and yet they are one of London’s most under appreciated gems.
 (Hands up, who’s been up there?
 Oh yes, I can see one hand there at the back.)
 You will often find yourself to be the only visitor – both a pleasant and eerie feeling, in my book, but I digress – in these eleven thematic rooms filled to the brim with delights, from figurines to teapots and sculptures.
 Set up as a storage facility as well as an exhibition space, nothing prepares you for the volume of objects on show and the whole floor can be quite Stendhal syndrome-inducing.